Welcome to Leaders' Link

-The age of accountability: No Child Left Behind to Common Core Standards
+The age of accountability: No Child Left Behind to Common Core State Standards

 Often dubbed the “age of accountability,” AYP requirements began a watershed era for educators.
 Media-publicized test scores could sometimes be the deciding factor in continued employment for administrators at every level, from principals to superintendents.

-Common Core Standards: Assessing students on highly demanding tasks
+Common Core State Standards: assessing students on highly demanding tasks

-Introduced in 2010, the Common Core Standards (CCS) have been adopted by 45 states.
-The goal of CCS is to put United States schools on par with leading international school systems such as Singapore, Finland, and South Korea.
+Introduced in 2010, the Common Core State Standards (CCSS) have been adopted by a majority of states.
+The goal of CCSS is to put U.S. schools on par with leading international school systems such as Singapore, Finland, and South Korea.
 American schools are currently “average” in world rankings, according to the Organization for Economic Co-operation and Development (OECD), based on comparisons of scores from the Programme for International Student Assessment (PISA).

 The challenge to meet: Demands on schools rise as resources dwindle

 Meanwhile, the economic hardships of the Great Recession hit schools hard starting in 2008.
 While demands upon schools have risen dramatically, resources for every aspect of schooling — books and materials, technology, bus transportation, facilities, programs for students, professional development for staff, and instructional and support personnel, including administrators — have shriveled.